Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

-Taking on the responsibility of coaching your child’s recreational sports team or youth, in general, can be quite exciting, but it can also cause a bit of anxiety.
+Taking on the responsibility of coaching your child’s recreational sports team can be quite exciting, but it can also cause a bit of anxiety.

 Sure, it’s very rewarding to take your passion for a certain sport and share it with a team of young players who share the same passion, but along with the thrill and fun, there are some challenges that can occur.

 Before embarking on such a coaching journey, take the time to become knowledgeable about possible challenges and expectations when it comes to being a youth coach.
 This way, you’ll be better able to discern whether this type of position resonates with you or if it’s better left up to another coach.